elaysason/Non-Deterministic-Drone-Problem/README.md

 4. utils.py - the file that contains some utility functions.

 ### Installation
-1.Open the terminal
+1. Open the terminal

-2.Clone the project by:
+2. Clone the project by:
 ```
     $ git clone https://github.com/elaysason/Non-Deterministic-Drone-Problem.git
 ```
-3.Run the check.py file by:
+3. Run the check.py file by:
 ```
     $ python3 check.py
 ```